Best Phlebotomy Schools in New Mexico

 This will help you choose a program that fits your schedule and career plans.

-Getting trained and certified can be done in under a year.
-Once you finish, you can start working in hospitals, outpatient labs, blood banks, and clinics across New Mexico.
+Getting trained and certified can be done in about a year.
+Once you finish, you can apply for roles upon completion.

 Start by picking an accredited program, complete your clinical hours, and take your national certification exam.
 That’s the fastest path to becoming a phlebotomist in New Mexico.